Pittsburg serial murders

-The Pittsburg serial murders refers to the killings of one man and four women in the city of Pittsburg, California between 1998 and 1999.
-Some of the victims either engaged in prostitution or were drug addicts.
-At the time of the killings, the city had a high crime rate which, coupled with the recent murders of several people, culminated in public outcry from both the public and the media for a resolution to the situation and capture of the supposed serial killer.
+The Pittsburg serial murders refers to the killings of one man and four women in Pittsburg, California, in late 1998 and early 1999.
+At the time of the killings, the city had a high crime rate, which coupled with the recent murders of several people, culminated in public outcry from both the public and the media for a resolution to the situation and capture of the supposed serial killer.
 Despite an investigation by the FBI and a financial reward for the killer(s)'s capture being offered by the then-Governor of California Gray Davis, none of the murders were ever solved.

 Murders

-Between November 9, 1998 and January 9, 1999, five deaths, thought to have been the work of a single offender, were recorded in Pittsburg.
+Between November 9, 1998, and January 9, 1999, five deaths, thought to have been the work of a single offender, were recorded in Pittsburg.
 They were the following: